 Current Professional Memberships and Committees

-- Member of the New Zealand committee of the Intellectual Property of Australia and New Zealand (IPSANZ) (2008 to present)
+- President of the New Zealand committee of the Intellectual Property of Australia and New Zealand (IPSANZ) (2008 to present)

 - Member of Continuing Professional Development committee of Auckland District Law Society (2015 to present)